 Part I normally consists of courses prescribed for the subject, and which have a total course weighting of at least 1.0.
-The Prescriptions Section of the Calendar must be referred to for details of the requirements for each subject.

 In Astronomy, Geography, and Physics, the prescribed courses include a research project.
 Regulations 7 allows a candidate, with the approval of the Head of Department/School, to replace up to 0.5 course weight of the prescribed programme with courses prescribed for another subject at an equivalent level, and in such cases the total course weight for Part I must be at least 0.95.